Three reasons districts struggle to update their facility use fees

 Establishing a baseline for your district’s current policy will also provide a better understanding of problems with your current process.
 It will expose gross inefficiencies, potential liabilities, areas of misunderstanding, or ways that the community (sometimes with school cooperation) are - innocently or not - circumventing district policy by operating in heretofore unseen gray areas.
 These are major areas of potential liability and revenue loss.

 Ultimately, districts must look at the upkeep of their facilities, their responsibility to provide for the learning needs of children, and their relationship with the community in a different and more holistic way.

-“I think the term ‘facilities management’ is interesting because it can take on a old connotation or a new one,” said National Superintendent of the Year, Dr. Philip Lanoue, author and now head of PDL Consultants.
+"I think the term 'facilities management' is interesting because it can take on an old connotation or a new one,” said National Superintendent of the Year, Dr. Philip Lanoue, author and now head of PDL Consultants.

 "How I look at it is, facilities are one of your greatest assets, and how do you leverage your assets?
 I think if you look at it that way, it’s much larger than how am I going to manage and fix my facilities."

 Public-private partnerships can bring new thinking, technology and expertise to school districts so they can better leverage their assets and transform their operations to benefit both children and communities.
 Providing important infrastructure for community programs while ensuring that its schools provide the best possible environment for learning.